 “We’ve historically had a difficult time frankly getting those state agencies to take responsibility for young people that really should be served in their systems and not ours.”

-In the recent contempt order, the judge states that ACS repeatedly missed deadlines for submitting applications to OPWDD for the youth, identified only as “Kenneth R.” OPWDD and OMH responded to Hansell’s remarks in a joint statement e-mailed to the Chronicle of Social Change:
+In the recent contempt order, the judge states that ACS repeatedly missed deadlines for submitting applications to OPWDD for the youth, identified only as “Kenneth R.” OPWDD and OMH responded to Hansell’s remarks in a joint statement e-mailed to the Imprint: